charlax/professional-programming/training/web-dev/README.md

 - 📖 [Code Complete: A Practical Handbook of Software Construction](http://www.amazon.com/Code-Complete-Practical-Handbook-Construction/dp/0735619670): a nice addition to The Pragmatic Programmer, gives you the necessary framework to talk about code.

-Read of the resources listed under [Must-read articles](https://github.com/charlax/professional-programming#must-read-articles).
+Read the resources listed under [Must-read articles](https://github.com/charlax/professional-programming#must-read-articles).

 #### DB and SQL

-- Learn basic and advanced SQL: joins, indexes, subqueries
+- Learn basic and advanced SQL: joins, indexes, subqueries.
 - Install Postgres and play with it.
 - [Do those postgres exercises](https://pgexercises.com/)
 - Learn about ORM